Ever wonder why an attitude of gratitude can be challenging to live out among the people we love the most?

-Cooking, cleaning and decorating with an grateful spirit adds a special touch to your homemaking that your family can feel.
+Cooking, cleaning, and decorating with a grateful spirit adds a special touch to your homemaking that your family can feel.

 Our family, especially our children will most often remember how they were treated more than the stuff they accumulated throughout their childhood.

-Wouldn’t you rather be a parent remembered for your uplifting, always seeing the good attitude?
+Wouldn’t you rather be a parent remembered for your uplifting, always seeing good attitude?

-Your overall attitude will have the biggest impact on your child on as they grow up.
+Your overall attitude will have the biggest impact on your child as they grow up.

-Your attitude is much more valuable than anything you could every buy them.
+Your attitude is much more valuable than anything you could ever buy them.